-Deutsche Bank Trust Company Americas will serve as the initial Auction Agent for all Series 2006D Bonds.
-Goldman, Sachs & Co. will serve as the initial Broker-Dealer for the Subseries 2006D-1 Bonds.
-Citigroup Global Markets Inc. will serve as the initial Broker-Dealer for the Subseries 2006D-2 Bonds.
-No dealer, salesman or any other person has been authorized to give any information or to make any representation, other than as contained in this Official Statement, in connection with the offering of the 2006 Subordinate Lien Bonds, and, if given or made, such information or representations must not be relied upon as having been authorized by the NMFA or the Underwriters.
-This Official Statement does not constitute an offer or solicitation in any jurisdiction in which such offer or solicitation is not authorized or in which any person making such offer or solicitation is not qualified to do so or to any person to whom it is unlawful to make such offer or solicitation.
+No dealer, salesman or any other person has been authorized to give any information or to make any representation, other than as contained in this Official Statement, in connection with the offering of the Series 2006A Bonds, and, if given or made, such information or representations must not be relied upon as having been authorized by the NMFA or the Underwriters.
+This Official Statement does not constitute an offer or solicitation in any jurisdiction in which such offer or solicitation is not authorized or in which any person making such offer or solicitation.